Committee on Energy Research and Technology

 Experts' Groups and Advisory Boards

 From time to time, IEA member countries establish experts’ groups to serve as focused, ad hoc or advisory bodies.
 In the case of CERT, two such bodies currently exist to advise the CERT and Working Parties by examining cross-cutting issues relevant to energy technology research through expert workshops and discussions.

 IEA Technology Collaboration Programmes

-The IEA supports international energy technology RDD&D and knowledge transfer through independent, multilateral IEA Technology Collaboration Programmes.
+The IEA supports international energy technology RDD&D and knowledge transfer through autonomous, multilateral IEA Technology Collaboration Programmes.
 The experts participating in these groups represent public- and private-sector entities worldwide.
-Together, these experts share knowledge – and resources – to advance energy technologies.
+Together, these experts share knowledge – and resources – to advance energy technologies worldwide.